 A Formula for the Partition Function that "Counts"

-Let p(n) denote the number of partitions of the integer n.
-The first exact formula for p(n) was published by Hardy and Ramanujan in 1918.
-Two decades later, Hans Rademacher improved the Hardy–Ramanujan formula to give an infinite series that converges rapidly to p(n).
+An asymptotic formula for p(n), precise enough to give the exact value, was given by Hardy and Ramanujan in 1918.
+Twenty years later, Hans Rademacher improved the Hardy-Ramanujan formula to give an infinite series that converges to p(n).
 The Hardy-Ramanujan-Rademacher series is revered as one of the truly great accomplishments in the field of analytic number theory.
-In 2011, Ken Ono and Jan Bruinier surprised the world by announcing a new formula which attains p(n) by summing a finite number of complex numbers which arise in connection with the multiset of algebraic numbers that are the union of Galois orbits for the discriminant -24n+ 1 ring class field.
-Thus despite the fact that p(n) is a combinatorial function, the known formulas for p(n) involve deep mathematics, and are by no means “combinatorial” in the sense that they involve summing a finite or infinite number of complex numbers to obtain the correct (positive integer) value.
+In 2011, Ken Ono and Jan Bruinier surprised the world by announcing a new formula which attains p(n) by summing a finite number of complex numbers which arise in connection with the multiset of algebraic numbers that are the union of Galois orbits for the discriminant −24n + 1 ring class field.
+Thus despite the fact that p(n) is a combinatorial function, the known formulas for p(n) involve deep mathematics, and are by no means “combinatorial” in the sense that they involve summing a finite or infinite number of complex numbers to obtain the correct positive integer value.
 In this talk, I will present a combinatorial multisum expression for D(n, k), the number of partitions of n with Durfee square of order k.
 Of course, summing D(n, k) over 1 ≤ k ≤ √ n yields p(n).
 This, in turn leads to a natural approximation to p(n) as a polynomial with rational coefficients.
 Numerical evidence suggests that this polynomial approximation obtains accuracy comparable to that of the initial term of the Hardy-Ramanujan-Rademacher series.
 The idea behind the formula is due to Yuriy Choliy, and the work was completed in collaboration with him.

 "A Formula for the Partition Function that "Counts"."